zulip/zulip/help/emoji-reactions.md

     To make it easy to see which reactions you have added, they are highlighted in a different color.

+!!! keyboard_tip ""

+    You can also toggle the first emoji reaction on the selected message by using the <kbd>=</kbd> shortcut.

 {tab|mobile}

 1. Click on an existing emoji reaction to add or remove your reaction.